Kobe Bryant: Back-to-back championships (2008–2010)

-During the 2009–10 season, Bryant made six game-winning shots including a buzzer-beating, one-legged three-pointer over Dwyane Wade on December 4, 2009, leading to the Lakers' narrow 108–107 victory over the Miami Heat.
-Bryant considered the shot "one of the luckiest he has made."
-A week later, Bryant suffered an avulsion fracture in his right index finger in a game against the Minnesota Timberwolves.
-Despite the injury, Bryant elected to continue playing, rather than take any time off to rest the injury.
-Five days after his finger injury, Bryant made another game-winning shot, after missing on an opportunity in regulation, this time against the Milwaukee Bucks in an overtime game.
-Bryant also became the youngest player (31 years, 151 days) to reach 25,000 points in his career during the season, surpassing Chamberlain.
-Bryant continued his dominant clutch plays making yet another game-winning three-pointer against the Sacramento Kings, and what would be the game-winning field goal against the Boston Celtics.
-The following day, Bryant surpassed West to become the all-time leading scorer in Lakers franchise history.
-After being sidelined for five games by an ankle injury, which also forced him to miss the 2010 NBA All-Star Game despite being the Western Conference's leading vote-getter, Bryant made his return and made another clutch three-pointer to give the Lakers a one-point lead with four seconds remaining against the Memphis Grizzlies.
+During the 2009–10 season, Bryant made seven game-winning shots including a buzzer-beating, one-legged three-pointer over Dwyane Wade on December 4, 2009, beating the Heat 108–107.
+He considered it one of his luckiest shots.
+A week later, he suffered an avulsion fracture in his right index finger in a game against the Minnesota Timberwolves.
+He continued playing.
+Five days later, he made another game-winning shot, against the Milwaukee Bucks in overtime.
+Bryant made another game-winning three-pointer against the Sacramento Kings, and the game-winning field goal against the Boston Celtics.
+He became the youngest (31 years, 151 days) player to reach 25,000 points, surpassing Chamberlain.
+The following day, Bryant surpassed West to become the Lakers' all-time leading scorer.
+After he was sidelined by an ankle injury, which forced him to miss the 2010 NBA All-Star Game, he made his return and made another clutch three-pointer to give the Lakers a one-point lead with four seconds remaining against the Memphis Grizzlies.
 Two weeks later, he made his sixth game-winning shot of the season, against the Toronto Raptors.
+On April 2, 2010, Bryant signed a three-year contract extension worth $87 million.